daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 We can track the signal's energy over time and insert ads where the energy is lower than some threshold for some amount of time (relative to the signal).
-We can find several of these ad breaks or ad insertion points and order them by the largest amount of time under the threshold.
+We can find several of these insertion points and order them by the largest amount of time under the threshold.
-By this definition, the best ad insertion point is defined by the maximal contiguous thresholded low energy streak in time.
+By this definition, the best ad insertion point is the maximal contiguous thresholded low energy streak in time.

 If you're into stock trading, you may see this algorithm's resemblance to